 Termination (ending of treatment) cannot be avoided.
 This can be an important part of your work.
-Termination can be initiated by you or your therapist when one of you feels it is best for you.
-Because this is an important part of therapy, it may take several sessions.
+Termination can be initiated by you or your treatment provider when one of you feels it is best for you.
+Because this is an important part of treatment, it may take several sessions.
 Termination includes reviewing your goals and progress.
-During termination, you and your therapist will make a plan for after you complete therapy that might include follow-up appointments and referrals or other services.
-You and your therapist will agree to and sign the plan and it will be put in your file.
+During termination, you and your treatment provider will make a plan for after you complete therapy that might include follow-up appointments and referrals or other services.
+You and your treatment team will agree to and sign the plan, and it will be put in your file.

-At times, it becomes necessary to transfer clients to a different therapist (e.g. therapist moving, becoming ill).
+At times, it becomes necessary to transfer clients to different treatment team members (e.g., therapist moving, becoming ill, conflict of interest etc.).
 We will make this as easy for you as possible.
-We will attempt to tell you before this happens and allow you to discuss it with your therapist.
+We will attempt to tell you before this happens and allow you to discuss it with your treatment team.